 If you’re a doctor, psychologist, clinic, or non-traditional medical facility seeking to integrate psychiatry or counseling through telemedicine, consider FasPsych’s telepsychiatry services, which offer significant advantages over hiring full-time employees, including substantial cost savings by eliminating high recruitment fees (25-30% of salary) and onboarding costs (potentially saving up to $200,000 per hire) while providing flexible staffing models without fixed salaries, access to a nationwide pool of specialists for underserved areas, reduced administrative burden by handling recruitment and onboarding, scalable solutions to match fluctuating demand, enhanced quality of care with 85% patient satisfaction rates (comparable to or better than in-person), and improved provider retention over a locum tenens firm.

-Visit https://faspsych.com/partner-with-us/ or call 877-218-4080 for a free consultation on how our telepsychiatry services can be integrated into your medical organization.
+Visit our Partner with Us page or call 877-218-4080 for a free consultation on how our telepsychiatry services can work for you.